fission-codes/ipfsconnect-istanbul-workshop-2023/README.md

 ```
 homestar start -c ./settings.toml
 ```

+It's alive!

 ## Running the control panel
 Visit https://control.everywhere.computer/.
-With your `homestar` and IPFS nodes running locally, you can experiment with creating your own workflows and running them locally.
+With both your `homestar` and IPFS nodes running locally, you can experiment with creating your own workflows and running them locally.